 But we are still short, thus we are doing a GO FUND ME campaign to raise additional funds.
 The United States Lighthouse Society is a non-profit 501 (c) 3 organization, and all donations are tax deductible.

 You can help save Thomas Point Lighthouse by donating at the USLHS website at:https://uslhs.org/

 Please help us keep this lighthouse operational and available for public tours.
 And now, receive this FREE gift for any contribution of $100 or more.
 Be sure to give us your address when giving the donation so we can send this ABSOLUTELY FREE thank-you gift.

 John Potvin is a member of the Chesapeake Lighthouse Society as well as the United States Lighthouse Society.
 He has been a volunteer at Thomas Point Lighthouse for the past 4 years, as well as trained to be a docent.

-He was “promoted” to the Preservation Foreman by Henry Gonzales this past fall, and is actively involved in coordinating the volunteer schedules and tasks, as well as involved in the bidding and specification preparation of the upcoming major rehabilitation of the lighthouse structure.
+He was “promoted” to the Preservation Foreman by Henry Gonzalez this past fall, and is actively involved in coordinating the volunteer schedules and tasks, as well as involved in the bidding and specification preparation of the upcoming major rehabilitation of the lighthouse structure.